pedrocmoreira/appDespesasFlutter/README.md

 # Personal Expenses

-An aplication aimed at controlling personal expenses.
+:moneybag: An aplication aimed at controlling personal expenses.
 This project was made to study this structure and how it works.

 ## Getting Started